Frequently Asked Questions

 How many fellowships are there?

-- The NYU School of Law Fellowship at HRW – a one-year fellowship open only to 2014 J.D. graduates of New York University School of Law.
+· The NYU School of Law Fellowship at HRW – a one-year fellowship open only to 2015 J.D. graduates of New York University School of Law and recent J.D. graduates who would begin the fellowship immediately upon completion of a judicial clerkship.

 Please note that the Bernstein Fellowship is directly administered by Yale Law School.
 For information on applying for this fellowship, click here.